Blade Runner 2049: Critical response

 The fate of K in the closing scenes of the film has been a matter of debate; some critics have suggested that his demise is open to interpretation, as it is not explicitly stated in the film that K has died.
 In an interview with Entertainment Weekly, screenwriter Michael Green expressed surprise that K's death had been called into question, referring to the use of the "Tears in rain" musical motif in the final scene.

 The question of whether Deckard is a human or a replicant has been an ongoing controversy since the original release of Blade Runner.
 Ridley Scott has stated that Deckard was a replicant.
-However, others, including Harrison Ford, disagree, and feel preserving the ambiguity of Deckard's status important to the film.
-Blade Runner 2049 draws no conclusion to this debate.
-During various physical struggles, Deckard showed no sign of artificial replicant strength; however, Gaff described Deckard to K as "retired"; and replicant maker Niander Wallace tells Deckard that "You are a wonder to me, Mr. Deckard," and that he might have been "designed" to fall in love with Rachael.
+Others, however, including Harrison Ford, disagree, and feel preserving the ambiguity of Deckard's status important to the film.
+Blade Runner 2049 does not settle this debate.
+During various physical struggles, Deckard showed no sign of artificial replicant strength; however, Gaff described Deckard to K as "retired"; and replicant maker Niander Wallace tells Deckard that "You are a wonder to me, Mr. Deckard", and that he might have been "designed" to fall in love with Rachael.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 88% based on 444 reviews, with an average rating of 8.30/10.
-The website's critical consensus reads, "Visually stunning and narratively satisfying, Blade Runner 2049 deepens and expands its predecessor's story while standing as an impressive filmmaking achievement in its own right."
-As of May 2021, Metacritic gives the film a weighted average score of 81 out of 100 based on 54 reviews, indicating "universal acclaim".
-Critics who saw the film before its release were asked by Villeneuve not to reveal certain characters and plot points.
-Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while PostTrak reported filmgoers gave it a 78% overall positive score and a 60% "definite recommend".
+Rutger Hauer, who played Roy Batty in the original film, was critical of the sequel, saying, "In many ways, Blade Runner wasn't about the replicants, it was about what does it mean to be human?
+It's like E.T.
+But I'm not certain what the question was in the second Blade Runner.
+It's not a character-driven movie and there's no humor, there's no love, there's no soul.
+You can see the homage to the original.
+But that's not enough to me."

+In 2025, the film ranked number 63 on the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century."